-Our faith in our doctors is well-deserved.
-They train extensively, and must pass tests during licensing procedures.
-Yet sometimes, injuries or even death occur as a result of a medical professional’s mistakes, negligence, improper use of equipment, or failure to diagnose.
-When this happens, it is often considered medical malpractice.
+Our faith in our doctors is something they have earned.
+They train extensively and must pass tests during licensing procedures.
+Yet sometimes, injuries or even death occur.
+This can be a result of a medical professional’s mistakes, negligence, improper use of equipment, or failure to diagnose.
+When one of these things happen, it is often considered medical malpractice.
 Should this happen to you, you should consider contacting a medical malpractice attorney.

 What is Medical Malpractice?